100% SATISFACTION GUARANTEE

 - The Norman People and Their Existing Descendants in the British Dominions and the United States Of America.
 Baltimore: Genealogical Publishing, 1975.
 Print.
 (ISBN 0-8063-0636-X).

 - Williams, Dr Ann.
 And G.H.
 Martin .
 Domesday Book A Complete Translation.
 London: Penguin, 1992.
 Print.
 (ISBN 0-141-00523-8).

 - Bede, The Venerable.
 Historia Ecclesiatica Gentis Anglorum (The Ecclesiastical History Of the English People).
 Available through Internet Medieval Sourcebook the Fordham University Centre for Medieval Studies.
 Print.

 The Ivey Family Crest was acquired from the Houseofnames.com archives.
 The Ivey Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 19 August 2013 at 14:14.
+This page was last modified on 29 September 2015 at 16:22.